openskies-sh/openskies-sh-articles/content/articles/drone-aircraft-registry-sandbox.md

 date: 2020-09-10T13:17:48+01:00
 draft: false
 categories: [registry, identity, authentication, application]
-tags: ["drone registration", "registry API"]
+tags: ["drone registration", "registry API", "registry sandbox"]
 ---

 Over the past few years, we have done a large amount of work the topic of registering drones.
 Registration of drones is a fundamental pillar of UTM / U-Space.
 In this article, you will be introduced to a registry sandbox that you can deploy for your projects.